riveSunder/SortaSota/_posts/2021-09-27-faster_life_julia.markdown

 ---
 type: post
-title: "Faster Convolutions and Cellular Automata in Julia with NNlib: 2.7X Faster than PyTorch"
+title: "Faster Convolutions and Cellular Automata in Julia with NNlib: 2.7X Faster than PyTorch\*"
 date: 2021-09-27 00:00:00 +0000
 ---